 A Distributed Hash Table (DHT) is used by BitTorrent clients to obtain lists of peers without a centralized tracker (RED has its own private tracker, as do other private tracker sites).
 Though DHT can make it quicker for you to leech data on public trackers, DHT is bad for private trackers because it allows peers who are not members of the private tracker to access the torrents on the tracker.
 DHT should be turned off in your torrent client.

 A partial seeder is a peer who has downloaded and is seeding part of a torrent.
-The peer looks like a leecher; however, he has no intention of downloading the rest of the torrent.
+The peer looks like a leecher; however, they has no intention of downloading the rest of the torrent.
 Huge torrents like Rosetta Stone Multi-Language MegaPack (38 GB) and a 30 CD Mozart Box Set (50 GB) often have a large number of partial seeders.
 These torrents should never be downloaded in an attempt to increase ratio.

 When creating torrents to upload to a private tracker, there is a box to "mark torrent as private".
 You should always check this box, as it keeps peers who are not members of RED out of the peer list.
 This is for your security and that of all the site members.
 Failure to add the private flag to your torrents will result in you having to download the torrent file from the site after uploading.